itfanr/ros2-wiki/Windows-Development-Setup.md

 > vcs import src < ros2.repos
 ```

+Note: In order to build the FastRTPS middleware option, edit the `ros2.repos` file and uncomment these two entries for `Fast-RTPS`, `Fast-CDR`,  and `ROS-RMW-Fast-RTPS-cpp`.
+Then rerun the `vcs import ...` command.

 ### Getting a DDS Vendor

 You'll also need a DDS Vendor available for ROS to build against.